 For example, say your car is totaled in a covered collision.
 Your insurer would cut you a check for the car's depreciated value, minus your deductible.
 Keep in mind that "depreciated value" means you may not be able to replace your old vehicle with one of a newer make and model.
 You'd likely have to use some of your own money to do that.

 Why buy collision coverage?

 If you owe money on your car, or if you're leasing it, collision coverage usually isn't optional; most lenders and lease holders require it.
 If your car is paid off, however, you can choose whether to buy collision coverage.

-One thing to consider includes how much it would cost to repair or replace your vehicle if it were damaged or destroyed in an accident.
-If you are concerned about your ability to fix your car or buy a new one after a wreck, purchasing collision coverage could give you some peace of mind.
+One thing to consider: How much it would cost to repair or replace your vehicle if it were damaged or destroyed in an accident.
+If you couldn't afford to fix your car or buy a new one after a wreck, purchasing collision coverage could give you some peace of mind.